klusta-team/spikedetekt/README.md

 1. .fet.n (feature file - required for all versions of KlustaKwik)

 + .mask.n (needed for using the new (masked) KlustaKwik)

-+ .clu.n (a trivial clue file where everything is put into a single cluster, enabling the user to peruse the data using Klusters if desired)

 + .fmask.n (trial - float masks instead of binary, we are using this for testing masked KlustaKwik)